d6u/routility/README.md

 # Routility

-A generic routing utility to convert URLs to objects, so your application logic can consume them without being limited by a specify API set.
+A generic routing utility navigate users in browser and convert URLs to objects, so your application logic can consume them without wrestling with a specify API, which uncovers the endless possibilities of doing awesome stuff.
+Because all you need to do now is managing data instead of learning 3rd party libraries.
+This works exceptionally great with architectures that are reactive or has a single source of truth, e.g. React, Redux or Flux in general.

 **Before reaching 1.0, API and semantic will change between minor versions.**